 Your database isn’t filled with data.
 It’s filled with people.

 (…OK, it’s filled with data about people, to be more precise.
-But that sounds less punchy.)
+But that’s less catchy.)

 The point is, your leads are human beings.
 They change.
 They get promoted.
 They get fired.
 They find a better job.
 Their responsibilities shift.
 Their job titles evolve at a dizzying pace (albeit sometimes for no discernible reason).
 They gain more experience, develop additional skills, and become familiar with new, more sophisticated technologies.